KaranSinghChauhan18/-C--learning-journey/README.md

 # My C++ Learning Journey 💻

-This repository contains the C++ programs and practice work I have written while learning C++ as a first-year engineering student.
+This repository contains my C++ programs, practice questions, revisions, and experiments as I learn C++ as a first-year engineering student.

+I am currently following CodeWithHarry's C++ Tutorials in Hindi and documenting my progress through the course.

-## 📚 What I'm Learning
+## 📚 Topics Covered So Far

+Through the first 19 lessons, I have practiced:

-- C++ basics
+- C++ program structure and syntax
-- Variables and data types
+- Variables, comments, scope and data types
 - Input and output
+- Header files and operators
+- Reference variables and typecasting
+- Constants and manipulators
-- Operators
+- Operator precedence
-- Conditional statements
+- Conditional statements (`if`, `else`, `switch`)
+- `for`, `while`, and `do-while` loops
+- `break` and `continue`
-- Basic programming logic
+- Pointers
+- Arrays and pointer arithmetic
+- Structures, unions, and enums
+- Functions and function prototypes
+- Call by value and call by reference
+- Inline functions
-- Practice and revision programs
+- Default and constant arguments
+- Recursion
+- Function overloading

-## 📅 Progress
+## 📅 Learning Progress

-I'm currently documenting my learning journey day by day, starting from the basics.

-The programs are organized into folders such as `Day-01`, `Day-02`, `Day-03`, etc.
+The repository is organized according to my learning journey:

+`Day-01` → `Day-02` → `Day-03` → ... → `Day-19`

+It contains the programs I wrote while learning, along with practice and revision programs.

-## 🎯 Goal
+## 🎯 My Goal

-My goal is to build a strong foundation in C++ and gradually move towards more advanced programming, DSA, and projects.

----

-**This repository will continue to grow as I learn. 🚀**
+I'm building my programming fundamentals step by step and will continue learning more C++ concepts, object-oriented programming, DSA, and eventually build projects.

+This repository is a record of my progress from the beginning of my programming journey.

+🚀 **Still learning.
+Still building.**